Jumpscale/ays_automatic_cockpit_based_testing/README.md

 * Call the cockpit API to add a new blueprint to this repo.
 * Call the cockpit API to execute this repo get the run key.
 * Call the cockpit API to check the running status (NEW, OK and ERROR).
+* Call the cockpit API to delete the repo.
 * Get the result values after the execution status switch from 'NEW' to 'OK' or 'ERROR'.
 * Generate a result XML file which is compatible with Jenkins.
 * Delete the created account.